Six of the best films to see in cinemas this weekend

 BIRDS OF PASSAGE/PÁJAROS DE VERANO ★★★★★

 Directed by Cristina Gallego, Ciro Guerra.
-Starring Carmiña Martínez, Jose Acosta, Jhon Narváez, Natalia Reyes, Jose Vicente Cots, Juan Martínez, Greider Meza
+Starring Carmiña Martínez, Jose Acosta, Jhon Narváez, Natalia Reyes, Jose Vicente Cots, Juan Martínez

 Breathtaking folk thriller that tells the story of an indigenous Colombian family’s destructive engagement with the drugs industry over several decades.
-Though not at home to sentimental notions of lost Edenic idylls, the film takes its characters from humble isolation to extremes of wealth and corruption.
+Though not at home to sentimental notions of lost Edenic idylls, Guerra and Gallego take its characters from humble isolation to extremes of wealth and corruption.
 It’s the oldest story in the world: be careful what you wish for.
 But it has rarely been told with such imagination.
 Awash with magic, violence and family rivalry, Birds of Passage is one of a kind.
-15A cert, lim release, 125 min DC
+15A cert, IFI/Light House, Dublin, 125 min Full review DC

 BEATS ★★★★☆